What job will I get?

 Our graduates get great jobs across science, technology and the media.
 They put their knowledge and passion for science to good use every day, putting their finely tuned communication skills into practice in lots of different ways.

 Some of the places our students work include press offices, newsrooms, research institutes and other scientific bodies.
-Below, just a couple of them explain a bit more about where they've ended up.
+Below, just a few of them explain a bit more about where they've ended up.

 Communications Assistant, Society for Endocrinology